SuleymanDemirelKazakhstan/diploma-project-young-phoenixes/Reports/WEEK9.md

 I started to learn multithreading in open platform named Stepik.
 I learned, how to easily use GCD(Grand Central Dispatch).
 ![alt text](../images/ios/bex_week9.jpeg)

+# Laila Mukhambetzhanova
+Work on the UX design has been started.
+I drew the onboarding pages, login and registration pages, and also developed the main pages, like home page, my orders and profile.
+The onboarding page helps the user to assimilate the application faster, that is, it explains how the mobile app works.
+We will have 3 such pages.
+Then after the onboarding pages, registration and login pages come out.
+If the user has just started using the application, then first user register and see the main page.